zhangtingfeng-ihep/RgFormer/README.md

 - **Training and Prediction Modules**: Dedicated directories for model training and inference.
 - **Data Integration**: Includes SASBDB data in XML format for training and validation.

+## Usage
+- Download and unzip the files in the /model folder.
+Modify the path of the SAXS curve that has been preprocessed by BioXATS RAW in /predict/predict.py.
+Run predict.py, and the results will be output to the same path.
+This folder contains a confidence.py file, which can be used to evaluate confidence through inactivating dropout during inference.
+However, the physical significance of this confidence still needs to be carefully evaluated.

 ## Requirements
 - Nvidia GPU Gencodes SM_70 or higher
 - Python 3.8 or higher